go-fuego/fuego/README.md

 ## Why op?

 Chi, Gin, Fiber and Echo are great frameworks.
-But since they are designed a long time ago, they do not enjoy the possibilities that provide modern Go.
-Op provides a lot of helper functions and features that make it easy to develop APIs.
+But since they were designed a long time ago, they do not enjoy the possibilities that modern Go provides.
+Op offers a lot of helper functions and features that make it easy to develop APIs.

 ## Features

 - **OpenAPI**: Op automatically generates OpenAPI documentation from code
-- **`net/http` compatibile**: Op is built on top of `net/http`, so you can use any `net/http` middleware or handler!
+- **`net/http` compatible**: Op is built on top of `net/http`, so you can use any `net/http` middleware or handler!
 - **Routing**: Op provides a simple and fast router based on Go 1.22 `net/http`
-- **Serialization/Deserialization**: Op automatically serializes and deserializes JSON and XML based on user provided structs (or not, if you want to do it yourself)
+- **Serialization/Deserialization**: Op automatically serializes and deserializes JSON and XML based on user-provided structs (or not, if you want to do it yourself)
 - **Validation**: Op provides a simple and fast validator based on go-playground/validator
 - **Transformation**: easily transform your data after deserialization
-- **Middlewares**: easily add a custom `net/http` middleware, or use the built-in middlewares.
+- **Middlewares**: easily add a custom `net/http` middleware or use the built-in middlewares.

 ## Examples